MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

 ::: moniker range=">=vs-2019"

-5. On the **Select Template Options** page, enter a name, and optional description, icon, and preview image for your template.
+5. On the **Select Template Options** page, enter a name and optional description, icon, and preview image for your template.
 These items will appear in the dialog box where you create a new project.
 Choose **Finish**.

    The project is exported into a *.zip* file and placed in the specified output location, and, if selected, imported into Visual Studio.

-To find your template in the dialog box where you create a new project, search for it by name.
+To find your template in the dialog box where you create a new project, search for it by name or scroll through the list.
+(Filtering based on language or project type is not currently possible for custom templates.)

 ::: moniker-end